PlatzKiecker/docs/README.md

 #### Booking Information

-The first step asks for the number of guests, date, and exact time.
-Confirm this step with the ‘Submit Table Information’ button.
+The first step asks for the number of guests, the date of the reservation, and shows the available timeslots for the desired day.
+Confirm this step with the ‘Next Step’ button.
 If the number of guests is higher than 10, please make the booking by calling the restaurant directly.

 ![Table Information](images/guest_step1.jpg)

 #### Guest Information

-In the second step, the full name of the person making the booking is requested.
+In the second step, the last name of the person making the booking is requested.
 A telephone number is also required for queries and confirmations.
 Specific details can be referenced in the 'Comment/Reservation Details' area.
 'Full name' and 'phone number' fields must be filled out, the 'comment' field is optional.

 ![Reservation Details](images/guest_step2.jpg)

 #### Confirmation

 In the final step, a booking confirmation with the details of the booking is displayed.
 All data from the previous steps are summarized here (name, telephone number, comment, date, time, number of guests).
-Please note that if something needs to be changed, you should contact the restaurant directly.
-The booking will then be displayed on the restaurant owner's dashboard.
+The booking will then be displayed on the restaurant's dashboard.
+Please note that if something needs to be changed, you have to contact the restaurant directly.

 ![Booking Confirmation](images/guest_step3.jpg)